steverice/pagerduty-api-v2-deck/PITCHME.md

 #VSLIDE?image=assets/images/bike-shed.jpg

 ## Make decisions.

+FIXME: more protocol examples
+link to resources on those things

 <!--
 Design requires decision-making.
 Especially when it comes to things that on the surface appear purely aesthetic (like an API), everyone will have input.